 Martinez was also an integral part of recruiting the 2014 recruiting class, which was ranked as the 19th-best freshman class in the country by Baseball America.

-Martinez's responsibilities include being in charge of the Aztec infielders and also serves as SDSU's third base coach during games.
+Martinez was hired as an assistant coach on July 28, 2005, arriving at SDSU after 17 years as an assistant at the University of New Mexico.
+His responsibilities included being in charge of the Aztec infielders and serving as SDSU’s third base coach during games.
 In addition, is involved with the Aztec baseball camps and clinics, a series of seminars offered each winter and summer.

 During his tenure as a hitting and infield coach at New Mexico, Martinez was a key member in leading the Lobo offense that became one of the most prominent in the nation under his tutelage.

 New Mexico was ranked among the top 11 teams in the nation in hitting his final four seasons and the Lobos were ranked among the top 10 in batting, slugging, doubles, triples and homers in 2005.
 He also helped lead the Lobos to the 2000 Mountain West Conference regular-season title.

 Over his 17 seasons with New Mexico, he coached 47 all-conference selections and four conference players of the year.
 UNM also produced eight All-Americans, four freshman All-Americans and four Academic All-Americans during that span.
 In addition, 31 players were drafted in his 17 years at UNM.

 The 55-year-old Martinez came to New Mexico in 1988 after a five-year stint as an assistant coach at his alma mater, Mesa State College in Grand Junction, Colo.
 He was an assistant there from 1984-88.

 Martinez played shortstop at Mesa State from 1982-84, earning all-conference and all-district honors as a senior.
 He received his bachelor’s degree in physical education in 1984.
 He completed his master’s in sports administration from New Mexico in January 1990.